ServiceNowDevProgram/example-instancescan-checks/README.md

 Navigate to the user preference <sys_user_preference> table and search by 'rowcount'.
 Set the value to 50 max.
 Also, can set the property 'glide.ui.per_page' sys property value to 10, 20, 50 only

+### Check System Property with 'Ignore cache' = False
+Ignore Cache is a Glide Properties (records in the sys_properties table) field that impacts system performance.When it’s not handled carefully it can cause a system-wide cache flush leading to potentially severe performance degradation for anywhere from 5 to 30 minutes.

+[Ignore cache = False: This will trigger a full cache flush, which might result in performance issues, slowness, and in some cases outage of 5 to 30 mins.]

+Select the check box to ignore flushing some server-side caches, thus flushing only the cache for the sys_properties table and preserving the prior property value in all other caches.
+This option avoids the performance cost of flushing all caches and retrieving new property values.
+Unless you have some very good reason that the entire system cache needs to be flushed when a Property is changed.

+[ Ignore cache = True: An update or insert of a system property will rebuild ONLY for that particular sys_property cache (yes, it is not a full ignore) ]

 ## Category: Security
 ##Check Mandatory fields on incident